codefresh-io/cap-docs.codefresh.io/_docs/deployment/applications-dashboard.md

 max-width="40%"
 %}

+#### Monitor application deployments

+####
 ### Monitoring application resources

-Monitor the live state of the application's resources (Kubernetes objects) on the cluster, including health, sync state, manifest and logs.
-Drill down into the application from the Applications dashboard to the Current State tab to view and monitor resources for the selected application.
+Monitor the live state of the application's resources (Kubernetes objects) on the cluster, including resource health, sync state, manifests, and logs.
+Drilling down into the selected application from the Applications dashboard takes you to the Current State tab which displays the application's resources.

+The icon for a resource node identifies the type of Kubernetes resource it represents.
+For general information on K8s resources, see [Working with Kubernetes objects](https://kubernetes.io/docs/concepts/overview/working-with-objects/){:target="\_blank"}.
-**Insights and actions for application resoruces in Current State**
+Actions and insights for application resources in Current State, include:
+* Selecting the view mode, Tree or List
+* Monitoring health, sync, resource information:
   * Health status: Reflects Argo CD's built-in health checks and status for the Application resource and Kubernetes objects.
 For more information, see [Argo CD Resource Health](https://argo-cd.readthedocs.io/en/stable/operator-manual/health/){:target="\_blank"}.
   *  Sync state: Desired state in Git versus live state in cluster.
-* Resource details: High-level information on mouse-over, and detailed manifest and log information on selecting the resource.
+  * Resource: High-level information on mouse-over, and detailed information on selecting the resource.

-The icon for a resource node identifies the type of Kubernetes resource it represents.
-For general information on K8s resources, see [Working with Kubernetes objects](https://kubernetes.io/docs/concepts/overview/working-with-objects/){:target="\_blank"}.
+> To quickly see resource updates for a specific deployment, switch to the Timeline tab and expand the deployment entry to show Updated Resources.
+See [Monitor resource updates for deployments](#monitor-resource-updates-for-deployments).

 #### View modes for application resources

 The Current State tab supports Tree and List view formats.
 * Tree view (default): A hierarchical, interactive visualization of the application and its resources.
 Useful for complex deployments with multiple clusters and large numbers of resources.
+See also, [Working with resources in Tree view](#working-with-resources-in-tree-view).

 {% include